radiantlogic-v8/documentation-new/documentation/command-line-configuration-guide/01-introduction.md

 `- authuser (required)`

 The userID (or DN) to execute the command.
 User must be assigned to one of the delegated administration roles that has privileges to perform the operation.
-For details on the delegated admin roles, see the System Administration Guide.
+For details on the delegated admin roles, see the [RadiantOne System Administration Guide](/documentation/sys-admin-guide/01-introduction).

 If the -authuser argument is used without the -authpwdfile argument, the command will interactively prompt the user to enter a bind password.
 If the -authuser argument is used with the -authpwdfile argument, the password will be retrieved from the file specified in -authpwdfile.